 - Enhanced with a thinner perimeter face width to promote a greater off-center ball speed for more overall distance across the face.
 16 independent loft and lie settings, create a more consistent and optimized ball flight through precision fitting.

-Another highly adjustable option is this one from the Titleist.
+Another highly flexible option is this one from the Titleist.
 It allows you to enhance the drive and the swing.
-The head design promotes fast ball speeds and great amount of forgiveness, thanks to its improved Active Recoil Channel and the Surefit CG.
+The head design promotes fast ball speeds and forgiveness, thanks to its improved Active Recoil Channel and the Surefit CG.

 - Promotes great distance

 - On the pricier side

 - F6 CG TUNING-F6 Drivers featuring adjustable 'Front to Back' CG technology.
 A front CG position delivers a penetrating ball flight with more roll, while a back CG position delivers a more towering ball flight with greater forgiveness

 - FORGED E9 FACE-A new, re-engineered Forged 8-1-1 Titanium E9 Face has a variable thickness structure that is lighter, thinner and hotter, creating more deflection for faster ball speeds and a larger Sweet Zone across the face

 - MY FLY-Eight easily adjustable loft settings to manage trajectory and fine tune launch conditions to maximize distance on any course, and for any swing

 - SPEED CHANNEL-Speed Channel is an exclusive COBRA innovation.
 An engineered trench around the perimeter of the face minimizes thickness and increases ball speeds across the face for incredible distance

 The Cobra King F6 boasts game improvement technology and great adjustability.
 It’s easy to use and understand.
 The adjustable hosel is branded the MyFly8, allowing loft options from 9° through to 12°.